Study Abroad Advisor

 - The Woodrow Wilson International Fellowship Foundation offers several programs for students of color interested in international careers, who must apply in their sophomore year of college.
 Visit the Woodrow Wilson National Fellowship Foundation.

-William Nolting is the Director of the University of Michigan Overseas Opportunities Office and International Educational and Work Abroad Editor for Transitions Abroad.
+William Nolting works at University of Michigan Overseas Opportunities Office and is International Educational and Work Abroad Editor for Transitions Abroad.

 An African-American In South Africa